aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 ## Set rules for restriction of flow by service and by condition

-It is possible to set both service granular flow restriction rules and conditional flow restriction rules, which is suitable for cases where an overall flow restriction rule needs to be set for all requests of a service, while exceptions need to be set for a certain group or groups of requests.
+It is possible to set both service granular rate limiting rules and conditional rate limiting rules, which is suitable for cases where an overall rate limiting rule needs to be set for all requests of a service, while exceptions need to be set for a certain group or groups of requests.

-For example, the following flow restriction rule sets an overall flow restriction rule for the service of 1000 messages/minute, and a separate flow restriction condition of 100 messages/minute for the ping interface.
+For example, the following rate limiting rule sets an overall rate limiting rule for the service of 1000 messages/minute, and a separate flow restriction condition of 100 messages/minute for the ping interface.

 ```yaml
 apiVersion: metaprotocol.aeraki.io/v1alpha1